-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) As the Company does not hold any intangible assets, reporting under clause 3(i)(a)(B) of the Order is not applicable. - (b) The Property, Plant and Equipment were physically verified during the year by the Management in accordance with a program of verification, which in our opinion, provides for physical verification of all the Property, Plant and Equipment at reasonable intervals. - According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) Based on our examination of the registered sale deed for land on which building is constructed and register sale deed provided to us, we report that, title in respect of selfconstructed buildings and title deeds of all other immovable properties disclosed in the financial statements included in Property, Plant and Equipment, are held in the name of the Company as at balance sheet date. - (d) The Company has not revalued any of its Property, Plant and Equipment (including Right of Use assets) during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The inventories were physically verified during the year by the management at reasonable intervals.
+- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) As the Company does not hold any intangible assets, reporting under clause 3(i)(a)(B) of the Order is not applicable. - (b) The Property, Plant and Equipment were physically verified during the year by the Management in accordance with a program of verification, which in our opinion, provides for physical verification of all the Property, Plant and Equipment at reasonable intervals. - According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) Based on our examination of the registered sale deed and lease agreement for land on which building is constructed and registered sale deed provided to us, we report that, the title in respect of self-constructed buildings and title deeds of all other immovable properties (other than the properties where the Company is the lessee and the lease agreements are duly executed in favour of the Company) disclosed in the financial statements included in Property, Plant and Equipment, are held in the name of the Company as at balance sheet date. - (d) The Company has not revalued any of its Property, Plant and Equipment (including Right of Use assets) during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder - (ii) (a) The inventories were physically verified during the year by the management at reasonable intervals.
 In our opinion and according to the information and explanations given to us, the coverage and procedure of such verification by the Management is appropriate having regard to the size of the Company and nature of its operations.
 No discrepancies of 10% or more in the aggregate for each class of inventories were noticed on such physical verification of inventories applicable, when compared with books of accounts. - (b) According to the information and explanations given to us, at any given point of time of the year, the Company has not been sanctioned working capital from banks or financial institutions and hence reporting under clause (ii)(b) of the Order is not applicable.